ihammerstrom/exif-map-maker/README.md

 Tools to create an HTML route map from the location data in image Exif fields.
 A hosted version with a simple client written in ReactJS is available at https://00ff.pw.
 Feel free to use the images in the [samplePics](https://github.com/ihammerstrom/exif-map-maker/tree/master/samplePics "samplePics") directory to try out the hosted version.

-Example output can be found at https://objective-bhaskara-82ec61.netlify.com
+**Example output** can be found at https://objective-bhaskara-82ec61.netlify.com

-Time in an area is shown by a yellow circle of a size scaled by calculating the time between the first and the last picture taken in a moving 10km(config['area_distance_km']) radius.
+**Time in an area** is shown by a yellow circle of a size scaled by calculating the time between the first and the last picture taken in a moving 10km(config['area_distance_km']) radius.
-Speed between points is shown by the color of the line connecting the points ranging from yellow(slower) to red(faster).
-Speed is calculated as the distance divided by time from the current to the last picture, with the option of using a moving average (config['hops_avg_speed']) over a number of pictures back.
+**Speed between points** is shown by the color of the line connecting the points ranging from yellow(slower) to red(faster).
+Speed is calculated as the distance divided by time from the current to the last picture, with the option of using a moving average speed (config['hops_avg_speed']) calculated over a number of pictures back.

 This project is still under development, open sourced as of 08/12/2019.